JustinLove/onelife-client-patches/README.md

 ### open-say-field-on-typing

-Automatically open the say field to talk if you type a text chracter.
+Automatically open the say field to talk if you type a text character.
 Does not block e/z; those character will be added if another printable character is seen shortly afterwards.

 `settings/openSayFieldOnTypingLower.ini` (1 to enable on lower case letters) `settings/openSayFieldOnTypingUpper.ini` (0 to disable on upper case letters)

 ### curse-assist

 Allows stepping through completions of player and grave names with tab key while say field is open.
-Can recognize full names for "CURSE " or the begging of first names otherwise.
+Can recognize full names for "CURSE " or the beginning of first names otherwise.

 `settings/tabNameCompletion.ini` (0 to disable this feature)